ToR-0/ransomware-python/readme.md

 To be able to execute the files you will have to run these commands

-The script must be run on your victim computer.
+The script must run on your victim computer, or if you want to try you can ! but in a empty directory to avoid the encryption of all your files.
 ```python
   python3 ransomware.py
 ```